What is The Academy?

 For more than 45 years, the National Head Start Association has worked to coalesce, inspire, and support the Head Start field as a leader in early childhood development and education.
 The Academy is where all of the knowledge from years of research and practice and other relevant disciplines comes together to support you in your career as a Head Start professional.
 Designed to help meet the challenges of today, The Academy’s innovative, digital model helps early childhood educators develop the foundational standard and competencies they need to succeed.

 At The Academy, you will learn alongside your peers and from expert instructors with experience in the Head Start field.
 It’s where you come to take classes, build your specific skills, and earn credentials that designate you as a qualified Head Start professional.
-These credentials, managed by NHSA, are a concrete way to clearly communicate your skills to current and future employers.
+These credentials and courses, managed by NHSA, are a concrete way to clearly communicate your skills to current and future employers.

 Each class at The Academy will focus on developing specific knowledge and skills to support you in your work.
-While you can take individual classes based on your interests and needs, classes are designed to build towards credentials that will support you in your early childhood career.
+While you can take individual classes based on your interests and needs, classes are designed to support you in your early childhood career.

 NHSA members have access to an exclusive discount on credentials, in addition to members-only newsletters, exciting new partner initiatives, and many helpful resources and documents.